andreatta-ale/analixText/article/paper.md

 ![Schematic view of data acquisition. \label{fig:data_acquisition}](Arch.png)

-A hash column was created as a reference field for analysis, combining group (test or control), sensor number, and time of signal acquisition (run).
+A hash column was created as a reference field for analysis, combining group (test or control), sensor number, and time of signal acquisition (T-4-30, for instance).
 A developed software processed frequency and signal data, capturing values around the estimated peak and fitting an asymmetric Lorentzian curve.
 The minimum point of this curve was the point of interest for analysis, as it measured the frequency shift used to identify sensor mass changes, indicating the presence of new materials like viruses.
 Monte Carlo simulation evaluated the statistical significance of the points of interest, with 1000 iterations for each sensor in both groups at each time interval.
 The resulting dataset contained minimized frequency values and their uncertainties, enabling the plotting of average frequency graphs over time.

 ![Signal versus frequency and points of interest. \label{fig:points_of_interest}](T-4-30-Points_of_interest.png)

-Lagergren's equation was employed to fit frequency data over time, facilitating precise comparison of frequency shifts between test and control sensors.
-Bootstrap method was applied to obtain randomly selected data points for classifiers, with 85% of data used for training and the remaining 15% for testing.
-Seven different classifiers were trained, including logistic regression, decision tree, random forest, Ada boost, gradient boosting, naive Bayes, k-nearest neighbors, and support vector machines with five-fold cross-validation.
+Lagergren's equation was employed to fit the frequency data over time, facilitating a precise comparison of frequency shifts between test and control sensors.
+The bootstrap method was applied to obtain randomly selected data points for the classifier, generating an 8000-point dataset (4000 for each group).
+From this dataset, 80% of the data was used as the training subset, and the remaining 20% as the testing subset.
+An Extreme Gradient Boosting (XGBoost) algorithm was trained and tuned, considering various parameters such as maximum depth, learning rate, and number of estimators, with five-fold cross-validation [@chen67:2016; xgboost68:2024].

 ![Minimized frequency over time and frequency shift for sensor 4. \label{fig:lagergren_T4}](Lagergren_T4.png)